magneto3572/AniVerse/README.md

 # AniVerse

-AniVerse is a **Kotlin Multiplatform Mobile (KMP)** application designed for both Android and iOS platforms.
+AniVerse is a **Compose Multiplatform Mobile (CMP)** application designed for both Android and iOS platforms.
 It utilizes modern development practices with **Clean Architecture** and **Model-View-Intent (MVI)**.
 AniVerse supports platform-specific native UI components while sharing the business logic.

 ## 📸 Screenshots